4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 #### Flex images

 - If your img is not a flex item, it won't shrink.
-You can either make it flex item or set all img width to 100%.
+- You can either make it flex item or set all img max-width to 100% which avoids them to be bigger than their original size.